zvictor/PocketFlow/cookbook/python-flow/README.md

 Welcome to Text Converter!
 =========================

-Enter text to convert: Pocket Flow is a 100-line LLM framework
+Enter text to convert: BrainyFlow is a 100-line LLM framework

 Choose transformation:
 1. Convert to UPPERCASE